Wainfleet flooding - LRSN is still here to help

 Information on the Lincolnshire Community Fund's Wainfleet Flood Appeal grant funding is available here.

-Find out what is happening with the discussions with Defra, on NFU's website, here.
+Find out about the Defra Farming Recovery Fund, on NFU's website, here.

 Don’t suffer in silence – LRSN has volunteers from the farming community who will understand the issues you are facing.